marco-cheung/runner-tag-streamlit/README.md

 **7. Build a web service on Streamlit Community Cloud ((the free hosting and deployment service) for end-users to respond with the result**

+## Limitation
+Having said that OCR method is applied for bib number recognition, there are several key constraints to affect recognition quality:

+1. Lighting, shooting angle and folding of running bib.
+Although humans can recognize these numbers, for a computer, these English numbers are distorted and hence, hard to recognize.

+2. Horizontal alignment of bib number

+3. Similar-looking characters like '0' and 'O', 'R' and '8'.

+For OCR model, some rules or heuristics have been applied to improve the results.
+For example, only specific characters/digits and bib number length will be processed.

 ## Moving forward

 There is a lot of work remaining to build an accurate and responsive end-to-end web application in real-time.
 For example: